 You can learn more about nofap and its benefits in the below article.

 The rule suggests that 20 percent of your activities will result in 80 percent of your work.

-It means that you may have hundreds of work to complete today, which seems important to you, but there will be only 20 crucial work which will give you the maximum result.
+It means that you may have hundreds of work to complete today, which seems important to you, but there will be only 20 crucial tasks that will give you the maximum result.

 How to use the 80/20 rule?

 Write down all the goals you want to achieve in life.
-Select only the 20% of the goals and avoid all the others at any cost.
-Don’t go looking for how to accomplish the rest of 80% of your goals until you achieve the first 20%.
+Select only 20% of the goals and avoid all the others at any cost.
+Don’t look for how to accomplish the rest of 80% of your goals until you achieve the first 20%.

 Those people are successful who plan for their goals.
 This is not a secret.